Explicit / implicit simulation

 - FixedConstraint: sets the points selected by BoxROI

 Set the time step to 0.01 and find that the beam becomes unstable.
-Similarly, increase the modulus of young to 500,000 in the TetraHedronFEMForceField (it is necessary to restart sofa with each modification), and find that even with a dt at 0.001 the simulation is also unstable.
+Similarly, increase the modulus of young to 500 in the TetraHedronFEMForceField (it is necessary to restart sofa after each modification), and find that even with a dt at 0.002 the simulation is also unstable.
 However, with a dt equal to 0.0001 the simulation remains stable but it is no longer real time.

-Launch the implicit scene and notice that the FPS is less than the explicit version.
-Nevertheless, the stability of the simulation is much better, including with rigid materials and a big time step.
+Launch the implicit scene and notice that the FPS is less important than with the explicit version.
+Nevertheless, the stability of the simulation is much better, including with rigid materials and large time steps.